evhub/coconut/DOCS.md

 Iterator slicing works just like sequence slicing, including support for negative indices and slices, and support for `slice` objects in the same way as can be done with normal slicing.
 Iterator slicing makes no guarantee, however, that the original iterator passed to it be preserved (to preserve the iterator, use Coconut's [`tee` function](#tee)).

-Coconut's iterator slicing is very similar to Python's `itertools.islice`, but unlike `itertools.islice`, Coconut's iterator slicing supports negative indices, and is optimized to play nicely with custom or built-in sequence types as well as Coconut's `map`, `zip`, `range`, and `count` objects, only computing the elements of each that are actually necessary to extract the desired slice.
-This behavior can also be extended to custom objects if they define their `__getitem__` method lazily and set `__coconut_is_lazy__` to `True`.
+Coconut's iterator slicing is very similar to Python's `itertools.islice`, but unlike `itertools.islice`, Coconut's iterator slicing supports negative indices, and will preferentially call an object's `__getitem__`, if it exists.
+Coconut's iterator slicing is also optimized to work well with Coconut's `map`, `zip`, `range`, and `count` objects, only computing the elements of each that are actually necessary to extract the desired slice.

 ##### Example